Configure an M4 Mac for Video Editing

 CONFIGURATION RECOMMENDATIONS

 If you have the money, buy whatever you want.
-There’s no harm in buying any of these systems, loaded however you want.
-However, if you are on a budget, here’s what I recommend as the best way to spend your limited dollars.
+There’s no harm in buying more than these specs; load your system however you want.
+However, if you are on a budget, here’s what I recommend as the best way to allocate your limited dollars.

 NOTE: I ended up buying one of these systems.
 Here’s what I bought and why.